- Why CGIS?

 - Entrants may submit up to five (5) photos and as few as one (1).

-- Each file should be a jpeg named with your name and photo location, including city and country.
-You can include a site name before the city, such as “EiffelTower” or “Rainforest.”
+- Each file should be a jpeg named with your name plus the number 1-5.

-- Each photo must be accompanied by a 40–60 word description of the event, location, and situation.
-This can include your reflections on your intercultural learning in the context of the photo—tell us some of the story behind the photo here.
+- Each photo must be accompanied with a 4-6 sentence description of the photo.
+This should include your reflections on your intercultural learning in the context of the photo—tell us some of the story behind the photo here.